Reality: Media

-Filter bubbles and echo chambers

 Virtual reality and cyberspace

 Virtual reality (VR) is a computer-simulated environment that can simulate physical presence in places in the real world, as well as in imaginary worlds.

 The virtuality continuum is a continuous scale ranging between the completely virtual, a virtuality, and the completely real: reality.
 The reality–virtuality continuum therefore encompasses all possible variations and compositions of real and virtual objects.
 It has been described as a concept in new media and computer science, but in fact it could be considered a matter of anthropology.
 The concept was first introduced by Paul Milgram.

 The area between the two extremes, where both the real and the virtual are mixed, is the so-called mixed reality.
 This in turn is said to consist of both augmented reality, where the virtual augments the real, and augmented virtuality, where the real augments the virtual.

 Cyberspace, the world's computer systems considered as an interconnected whole, can be thought of as a virtual reality; for instance, it is portrayed as such in the cyberpunk fiction of William Gibson and others.
 Second Life and MMORPGs such as World of Warcraft are examples of artificial environments or virtual worlds (falling some way short of full virtual reality) in cyberspace.

 "RL" in internet culture

 On the Internet, "real life" refers to life in the real world.
 It generally references life or consensus reality, in contrast to an environment seen as fiction or fantasy, such as virtual reality, lifelike experience, dreams, novels, or movies.
 Online, the acronym "IRL" stands for "in real life", with the meaning "not on the Internet".
 Sociologists engaged in the study of the Internet have determined that someday, a distinction between online and real-life worlds may seem "quaint", noting that certain types of online activity, such as sexual intrigues, have already made a full transition to complete legitimacy and "reality".
 The abbreviation "RL" stands for "real life".
 For example, one can speak of "meeting in RL" someone whom one has met in a chat or on an Internet forum.
 It may also be used to express an inability to use the Internet for a time due to "RL problems".
+A related abbreviation is "AFK", which stands for "away from keyboard", signifying that one is (at least temporarily) choosing to disengage themselves from the virtual world so as to focus preferentially on the real one.